ElvenTools/elven-tools-website/src/docs/tips-on-buying-nfts-on-the-elrond-blockchain.md

 There are a couple of ways to prepare the minting and distribution process.
 All of them have pros and cons.

-**Let's take a look at two of them in the context of the Elrond blockchain:**
+**Let's take a look at two of them in the context of the MultiversX blockchain:**

 - 'Candy machine'
 - 'Raffle'

 The candy machine's method of minting works like a candy machine (surprise, surprise).
 The Smart Contract is usually preconfigured to manage the minting process.
 The buyer sends the amount of EGLD defined on the Smart Contract, and in exchange, they will get randomly minted NFT on their wallet.
 It is a relatively straightforward way of doing that, and it is ok.
 Its main pros are simplicity and transparent rules, so the buyers are not confused.
 They pay, and they see it on the wallet.
 It is also simpler to set up and maintain, and because of randomization in the minting process, even with automated scripts, it will be hard to snipe the best NFTs.
 In most cases, this is the way the projects mint.

 The candy machine has its cons.
 The most important one is that when you want to mint in some batches spread in time, the first couple of NFTs will reveal the assets.
-At least in the Elrond ecosystem, it won't be possible to send the NFT and then change its assets URIs.
+At least in the MultiversX ecosystem, it won't be possible to send the NFT and then change its assets URIs.
 The only option would be to upload the assets to the IPFS later, but this is a poor experience.

 Is it a big problem?
 Some would say that even better because these NFTs can influence the price, and with the second batch of minting, the operator will know better what a new price should be for the next official drop.
 If the first 1000 NFTs are doing great on the secondary market and the price is high.
 Then the subsequent official minting can be better marketed, and the price can be managed better.

 Other cons of the candy machine way of minting are that it is more prone to automated bots, and also, people from many different time zones will probably not have a chance to take part.

 There are a couple of solutions to these concerns.
 One would be not to send the tokens right away but to keep them and let the people claim them later after the whole collection is minted.
 Like with everything, this can be done with hybrid approaches, but most likely, it will be a Raffle minting process.
-Let's see how it could work on the Elrond blockchain and what the ideas are for it.
+Let's see how it could work on the MultiversX blockchain and what the ideas are for it.

 **The Raffle can work in two ways:**